 Then, your overall score is calculated by subtracting the percentage of detractors from the percentage of promoters, giving you a score between -100 and 100.
 This makes the NPS scale even more sensitive than the 0-10 average score view.
 When an employee’s response changes from detractor to passive, or passive to promoter, you’ll see the positive changes reflected in your score.

 To see how these two scales complement each other in practice, let’s imagine the following scenario:

 Your most recent survey round has closed, and your team of 20 employees has an average engagement score of 7.5/10.
 On the surface, that looks really good.
-However, when you look at your NPS score, it’s 0 — and your NPS breakdown tells you that half of your team are promoters, and half are detractors.
+However, when you look at your NPS score, it’s 0, and your NPS breakdown tells you that while half of your team are promoters, the other half are detractors.

 This means that half of your team is extremely engaged, scoring from 9 or 10/10, while the other half is disengaged, scoring between 5 or 6/10.
 For leaders, this is a significant issue.

 Fifty percent of your employees could be at risk of leaving your organization—something which you would not have been aware of without the ability to view your engagement using different scales.
 When you have the whole picture of your employees’ engagement, you can be more proactive and course-correct to reduce churn, strengthen loyalty, and drive a high-performance culture.

 Peakon Scores are a Proven Indicator of Business Performance

 In addition to measuring employee engagement, we also measure the outcomes of that engagement.
 Building an understanding of your company’s engagement and the key factors that impact it will mean you can make real changes that drive your business outcomes in a tangible way.